top of page

 Can I pick up my raft the evening before my rental starts?

 If you need to GUARANTEE your boat will be available for pick up on a certain day, you must book the boat for that day.
 Evening pick up on the day prior to your rental may be accommodated based on boat availability, but cannot be guaranteed.
+There will be a $25 fee for this service.
 Please contact us if you would like to learn more about this option.

 My trip went later than expected.
 What do I do?